IllusionMods/IllusionFixes/README.md

 # KoikatuFixes
 A collection of fixes for common issues found in Koikatu and Koikatsu Party

-KK_Fix_PartyCardCompatibility - allows loading of cards saved in Koikatsu Party (Steam release) in Koikatu and Studio.

 #### KK_Fix_PartyCardCompatibility
 Allows loading of cards saved in Koikatsu Party (Steam release) in Koikatu and Studio.